na-na-hi/renget/archive/smgenlorePh2P1.md

 -> ![FoW 6b](https://files.catbox.moe/dh401r.jpg) <-

    En-route, now in the Roman countryside *(somehow snow-free, compared to what we recently saw of it)*, Athena's caravan are attacked by the shadow-monsters that were in Asgard.
    Athena tries to solo an especially huge nearby Frost Giant, gets BTFO, then her Great-Aunt Nox arrives.
-Nox wipes all the shadowbeasts near-instantly, and uses them to *\*fucking solo the Frost Giant with absolute ease, like, swatting-a-bug tier*\* - just to punctuate their complete power-level difference.
-Nox then directs Athena to ditch Asgard *(since it's too late for them anyways - however now for the Norse, reinforcements won't ever be coming)*, and instead take them to Greece to deal with *a certain someone* before something more 'cataclysmic' kicks off.
+Nox wipes out all the shadowbeasts in the area near-instantly, and uses them to *\*fucking solo the Frost Giant with absolute ease, like, swatting-a-bug tier*\* - just to punctuate their complete power-level difference.
+Nox then directs Athena to ditch Asgard *(since it's too late for them anyways - however now for the Norse, reinforcements won't ever be coming)*, and instead take the army to Greece to deal with *a certain someone* before something more 'cataclysmic' kicks off.

 -> ![FoW 7a](https://files.catbox.moe/9rlp93.jpg) <-